In this post, I’m covering ConfigMaps in Kubernetes. I assume you have a basic understanding of Kubernetes and its use cases as well as pods.

 $ wget https://k8s.io/docs/tasks/configure-pod-container/configmap/kubectl/ui.properties -O configmap-demo

-What we just did was download test config files into our directory.
-We can then create a configmap from our directory that will have all the files we downloaded.
+We then downloaded test config files into our directory, which we can create a ConfigMap from—it will have all the files we downloaded.

 $ kubectl create configmap demo-configmap --from-file=configmap-demo configmap "demo-configmap" created